Contributing to BLVM

 • Update PR description - Keep it current as you make changes

-• Tier 1: Routine Maintenance - Bug fixes, documentation, performance optimizations (7 day review, see Layer-Tier Model)
+• Tier 1: Routine maintenance — bug fixes, documentation, performance optimizations in non-consensus areas; 7 days tier floor

-• Tier 3: Consensus-Adjacent - Changes affecting consensus validation code (90 day review)
+• Tier 3: Consensus-adjacent — changes affecting consensus validation paths; 90 days tier floor

 Testing Your Changes